yesrod/hoplite/README.md

 [Wiki](https://github.com/yesrod/hoplite/wiki)

-A Python module to monitor the status of a kegerator.
+A Python application to monitor the status of a kegerator.
 Runs on a Raspberry Pi that has one or more HX711 load cell amplifiers and an ST7735 LCD attached.

-Hardware docs will be forthcoming when the hardware is done.
+Hardware docs are barebones at the moment.
+After the reference hardware has been reworked, better documentation will be provided.

 Supports:
  * Monitoring beer levels via weight, using HX711 load cell amplifiers